 Parties going through a divorce or family law matter often have never been in a courtroom before.
-A courtroom to them is a new place that brings a lot of discomfort.
+A courtroom to them is a new place that brings a lot of discomforts.

-For this reason, it is vital for any party to meet with their attorney to discuss courtroom etiquette, the overall case strategy, and the kinds of questions a party can expect to get on the witness stand during direct and cross-examination.
+For this reason, any party needs to meet with their attorney to discuss courtroom etiquette, the overall case strategy, and the kinds of questions a party can expect to get on the witness stand during direct and cross-examination.
 Obviously, the variables can be different based on the facts of a particular case.

 Witnesses also should generally refrain from giving narrative answers that are too long-winded.
 Narrative answers can often open doors that may result in a more difficult cross-examination from opposing counsel.
 Narrative answers can also be hard to follow.

 If you are going through a divorce or family law matter, and have a case that will result in a trial or hearing, Stange Law Firm, PC can help.
 You can contact us at 1-855-805-0595 or Columbia, Missouri divorce lawyers.